theos/theos-wiki/Installation.md

 * perl

 ## Installation
 Decide where you want to install Theos.
-The most common places are `~/theos`, `/opt/theos`, or `/var/theos`.
+The most common places are `~/theos`, `/opt/theos`, and `/var/theos`.
 We recommend `~/theos` or a similar directory that is in a location you can write to without having to use `sudo`.
 Theos can work from wherever it is placed, so you don’t need to use one of the directories mentioned, or even name the directory `theos`.

 ```console
 $ git clone --recursive https://github.com/theos/theos.git ~/theos